ewache04/Trivia-Quiz-Application/README.md

 ## Usage

-- Upon starting the application, you will see the first trivia question.
+- Upon starting the application, you will click start to see the first trivia question.
 - Select the answer you believe is correct and submit it.
 - After submitting, the app will provide immediate feedback and update your score.
 - Continue through each question, with your score tallying as you proceed.